SohamJuneja/VittaSutra/README.md

-# Government Expenditure Tracker
+# VittaSutra

 A blockchain-based system for tracking and managing government project expenditures with enhanced transparency and accountability.

 ## Overview

-The Government Expenditure Tracker is a comprehensive solution designed to bring transparency and efficiency to government project expenditure management.
+VittaSutra is a comprehensive solution designed to bring transparency and efficiency to government project expenditure management.
 By leveraging blockchain technology, the system ensures immutable records of all financial transactions and project progress, while providing a user-friendly interface for stakeholders to monitor and manage expenditures.

 ## Solution & Approach